Japanese destroyers of World War II: Survivors

 Despite the severe losses during the war, some Japanese destroyers survived.
 They were either scrapped or allocated as war reparation to one of the Allies (China, Netherlands, UK, USA or USSR).

-Actions
+Tasks

 Japanese destroyers performed the usual range of tasks: fleet and convoy escorts, supply and reinforcement runs to various isolated island outposts and garrisons.
 Japanese destroyers were particularly skilled at night actions and the use of torpedo salvoes, tactics which attracted success in several actions.
 This advantage, however, was reduced by the Allies' use of superior radar and resources.